 The Wasatch Front Regional Council (WFRC) works closely with local, regional, state, and federal governments to promote legislative priorities and implement policies.
 WFRC works with its members and partners to support sound policies that are centered around or tied to transportation, such as land use, economic development, and air quality.

-For additional information regarding governmental affairs, please contact Andrew Gruber.
+For additional information regarding government affairs, please contact Andrew Gruber.

-WFRC tracks relevant legislation of interest to its members — the current bill tracker is linked on the right side of this screen.
-Below is information relevant to the current Utah legislative session.
+WFRC tracks relevant legislation of interest to its members — the bill trackers are linked on the right side of this screen.

 - Please click here for the letter to the Governor and Lieutenant Governor